Snehasis-77/Groqqle-Collab/README.md

 !streamlit run Groqqle.py & npx localtunnel --port 8501

-After run this you will seee that....
+After run this code you will see that....

  You can now view your Streamlit app in your browser.